 One dad in a class told me that his 16-year-old daughter was going to obey and respect him no matter what.
 Find out what happened.

 I asked this father a couple of questions:

 - “What are you modeling when you yell and overpower your daughter?”

-- “Fast forward six years: Do you want your daughter to be submissive to a husband who disrespects her or for her to tolerate possible abuse?”
+- “Fast forward six years: Do you want your daughter to be submissive to a husband who disrespects her and for her to tolerate possible abuse?”

-Silence.
-He got it!
-And then immediately volunteered to practice the skill of setting firm boundaries with empathy.
+And then, he immediately volunteered to practice the skill of setting firm boundaries with empathy.

 What we forget in the heat of the moment is our long-term goals for our teens; we drop our primary responsibility: to model.
 When we get angry and yell, we teach them to react the same way; when we overpower them, we teach them to either dominate others or to be submissive to those stronger than themselves.

 To be a self-reliant, respectful, interdependent adult requires maturity and skill.
 One of the reasons effective modeling is so powerful is that we are showing teens how to navigate relationships successfully, even when it is difficult.

 Model Open-Mindedness to Create Opportunities for Open Dialogue